 Mountain Pose

-‘Tada’ = mountain, ‘Sama’ = Upright or straight and ‘Sthiti’ = standing still.
-Tadasana therefore implies a pose where one stands firm and erect as a mountain.
-Tadasana (Mountain Pose) is considered as a basic standing pose or the foundation pose for any other yoga pose (asana).
+Mountain Pose or Tadasana in Sanskrit (‘Tada’ = mountain, ‘Sama’ = Upright or straight, and ‘Sthiti’ = standing still), implies a pose where one stands firm and erect as a mountain.
+Tadasana or Mountain Pose is considered as a basic standing pose or the foundation pose for any other yoga pose (asana).
 E.g., Sun Salutation series starts and ends with Tadasana or otherwise called Samasthiti.
-Mastery over this asana with firmness of the feet, toes and the shoulders and chest will benefit in the practice of all other yoga poses.
+Mastery of this asana with the firmness of the feet, toes, shoulders, and chest will benefit the practice of all other yoga poses.

 Step-by-Step Instructions